octokas/security-review-train/content/templates/findings.md

 ### C. Timeline
 [Detailed timeline of the review process]

-### D. Related Documents
+### D. Your Related Documents
-- Previous review reports
+- Your previous review reports
-- Architecture documents
+- Your architecture documents
-- Test results
+- Your test results

-## Sign-off
+## Your Sign-off Process

 ### Review Team
 - Lead Reviewer: [Name]